plone/volto/RELEASING.md

 ### Have a GitHub personal token with permissions to write the Volto's Releases

 The `release-it` library takes care of creating and pushing a GitHub Release for each release.
-It requires you to get a have GitHub personal token with permissions to write the Volto's Releases.
+It requires you to get a GitHub personal token with permission to write to the Volto's Releases.
 This can be acquired in your GitHub profile page.
-Once you have it, you need to setup in your system a `GITHUB_TOKEN` environment variable set containing it.
+When making a release, export the environment variable `GITHUB_TOKEN` in your shell session.

 ```shell
 export GITHUB_TOKEN="my_looooong_github_token"